WillMoody27/taskboard-api/README.md

-# Task Manager API Project (Currently Updating)
+# Taskboard API (Currently Updating)

-This is a simple RESTful API that will allows users to create, manage and delete their tasks, stored in the DB.
-The API will also handle allowing the user to update and save new password to the database which are then encrypted using Bcrypt package.
-This project was a way for me to test out working with password hashing and tracking when a password was last used,. when a user is loggin in as well as working with a relational database.
+Taskboard is a RESTful API I crafted to empower users in creating, managing, and deleting tasks stored in the database.
+Furthermore, it facilitates seamless password updates and encryption through the integration of the Bcrypt npm package.
+This endeavor served as an immersive exploration into password hashing and tracking using Node.js, while concurrently honing skills in constructing RESTful APIs and leveraging essential JavaScript principles.
+It encapsulates robust user authentication mechanisms and seamless interaction with relational database using Postgres.

 ### Tech Stack